rickstylz01/rickmaya.github.io/index.md

 <img src="images/GrowWithGoogleDeveloperChallengeScholarship.png?raw=true"/>
 <br>
 - [Cool Cats Coding]
 Cool Cats is a collective of coding developers and engineers who provide mentoring, help, and resources to anyone who wants to learn.
-I was blessed to know someone who helped found the group and introduced me to the world of coding.
+I was fortunate enough to know someone who helped found the group and introduced me to the world of coding.
 <br>
 <br>
 <img src="images/cool_cats.jpg?raw=true"/>